DevoteamNL/devo-gpt/README.md

 - TypeScript enabled
 - Nest framework to support MVC patter
 - Example on how auotmation script can talk to AWS or Google APIs.
-- Parallel service/API call outs
-- OpenAI integrated

 ### Business
-- Reads SpreadSheet content, identifies parking spot for each day.
-- Reminds employee regarding their parking spot for next day.
-- GPT backed chat feature.
+- Get or reserve(WIP) desk in Joan Desk via google chat.
+- Search for employee with specific skill or certificate
+- Summarize employees' professional experience
+- WIP: Answer HR related questions from Employee Handbook

 ## ToDO
 ### Technical
 - [ ] CICD, Automated infrastructure and deployment pipeline
-- [ ] Development experience to Dev (Skills required to support backstage)
+- [ ] Development experience to Dev
-- [ ] Most important use this base project to create in-house apps i.e. Cloud fitness framework for Azure, GCP or AWS.
-- [ ] proxy project that takes away Oauth2 complexity out of the small DevOps script (Consultants requirement)
 - [ ] Introduce similar application in Python or GoLang, as DevOps usually prefers that over Node.
-- [ ] move some code form appcontroller to specific controller
+- [ ] Code enhancements
 - [ ] Move infrastructure to private DB connection
 - [ ] Change email sender from Hardik to no-reply
 - [ ] store chat history for follow up and start new thread after few messages
 - [ ] build correct inventory that Bot can understand today,tomorrow

 ### Business
-- [ ] Frontend for users to manage their parking
+- [ ] Chat integration for users to manage their parking
-- [ ] Allow user to remove their reservation just by clicking on link in email.
-- [ ] Move from email to chat notification
-- [ ] Improve chat integration experience. initial message from bot to explain what it can do and what it cannot do.
 - [ ] Extend functionality to seat occupation
-- [ ] User should not need to fill whole email id, just get it from google contacts
-- [ ] Remind users when the reserve parking but not desk
-- [ ] waiting list for parking spot
-- [ ] Allow user to set watch on parking spot for specific date
 - [ ] Allow user to reserve parking from chat
-- [ ] Allow user to cancel their reservation from chat
-- [ ] get email from history and send it to chat
 - [ ] timeslot for parking with two slots

 ## Cons